sbmaruf/sbmaruf_website_source/content/author/admin/_index.md

 +++

-I am `M Saiful Bari`.
-You may also call me `Maruf`.
-I am a doctoral candidate at NTU, Singapore.
-My supervisor is [Prof. Dr. Shafiq Joty](https://raihanjoty.github.io/).
-My research objective is to develop deep models that have the notion of humanity (brain motivated).
-I spend a huge amount of time and effort exploring unsupervised training and their potential contribution to the generalizability and distributional shift of the language model (LM).
-In my early work, I investigated adversarial training and semi-supervised learning to transfer knowledge from a high resource to a low resource language.
-My recent work largely involves efficient transductive few-shot inference and parameter efficient multitask inference via prompt tuning.
-At the core of my work, I investigate distribution shifts between training vs inference data and how we can solve this distributional shift using various methods (i.e., semi-supervised learning, multitask discrete prompting, data distillation, model distillation).
+I'm is a Senior Research Scientist at [SDAIA](https://sdaia.gov.sa/en/default.aspx).
+I obtained my Ph.D. from `Nanyang Technological University (NTU)` advised by [Prof. Dr. Shafiq Joty](https://raihanjoty.github.io/).
+My research objective is to develop deep models that have the notion of humanity.
+I spend a huge amount of time and effort exploring unsupervised training and their potential contribution to the generalizability and distributional shift of the language model (LM).At the core of my work, I investigate distribution shifts between training and inference data and explore how we can address this distributional shift using various methods, such as semi-supervised learning, multitask discrete prompting, data distillation, and model distillation..
+Additionally, I was a key contributor to the BLOOM architecture, training and prompt engineering working group.
 I love tooling, debugging and training large language models.